 HEALTH RECORDS on campus include your original health history (Health Evaluation Form), notes on your visits to the on-campus Noah Campus Health Clinic, and referrals made to the physicians’ clinic and other referral services.
 These are confidential and protected by HIPPA.

-Student Account Records in the Business Office include the detail transactions for a school year relevant to your charges, credits, financial aid, and payments.
+STUDENT ACCOUNT RECORDS in the Business Office detail transactions for a school year relevant to your charges, credits, financial aid, and payments.

 ACADEMIC RECORDS in the Registrar’s Office contain documents relevant to your academic history.